japila-books/apache-spark-internals/docs/rdd/RDD.md

 An RDD can be part of a ROOT:spark-barrier-execution-mode.md#barrier-stage[barrier stage].
 By default, `isBarrier` flag is enabled (`true`) when:

 .
-There are no rdd:ShuffleDependency.md[ShuffleDependencies] among the <<dependencies, RDD dependencies>>
+There are no [ShuffleDependencies](ShuffleDependency.md) among the <<dependencies, RDD dependencies>>

 .
-There is at least one rdd:spark-rdd-Dependency.md#rdd[parent RDD] that has the flag enabled
+There is at least one [parent RDD](Dependency.md#rdd) that has the flag enabled

-rdd:ShuffledRDD.md[ShuffledRDD] has the flag always disabled.
+ShuffledRDD.md[ShuffledRDD] has the flag always disabled.

-rdd:spark-rdd-MapPartitionsRDD.md[MapPartitionsRDD] is the only one RDD that can have the flag enabled.
+spark-rdd-MapPartitionsRDD.md[MapPartitionsRDD] is the only one RDD that can have the flag enabled.

 == [[getOrCompute]] Getting Or Computing RDD Partition